Mxrcon/nf-tower-docs/docs/monitoring/overview.md

 Jobs that have been submitted with Tower can be monitored wherever you have an internet connection.

-The **navigation bar** contains all previous jobs executions.
+The **Runs** tab contains all previous jobs executions.
 Each new or resumed job will be given a random name e.g: `grave_williams`.

 ![](_images/monitoring_overview.png)